How to answer almost any interview question

 Average job tenure*

-- The median length of tenure in a job for workers 18 and older is 5.4 years.
+- The median length of tenure in a job for workers 16 and up is 4.1 years.

 Is there a path for advancement from this role?

 You can ask this as a followup to the previous question or as a standalone inquiry.
 This shows the interviewer that you have ambition and may lead to a deeper discussion about your career goals.
 It also shows that you’re looking to find a great company to work for and stay there for the foreseeable future.

 Interview questions about success in the role

 Everyone, at every job, is judged in one way or another.
 Asking questions about the company’s measures of success will give you an idea of the company culture when it comes to communicating feedback.

 Carefully listening to this answer will also help you discover whether the emphasis in the role is where you are comfortable.
 If your performance will be judged on responsibilities you feel are minor parts of the job, perhaps the role is skewed in the wrong direction for you.

 Finally, you may find out what metrics are used to determine your bonuses or raises and what the process for that is.

 Here are two interview questions about how success in the role will be judged: